AnnawanDev/Which-Way/README.md

 ### Challenges:
 * Can overlap button on top of ARSceneView, but buttons weren't responding to touch events - need to move toward making ARSceneView full screen.
 * Getting the orientation to destination - major purpose of the app
+* (Annoyance)Using AR means you can't use the simulator and so you have to constantly build to device to test

+### Final thoughts
+Adding CoreLocation was easy.
+I found it pretty straightforward to get the current device location.
+I dived into some [AR (augmented reality) tutorials on Udemy](https://www.udemy.com/course/ios-augmented-reality-the-complete-course-on-arkit/) and found it a lot easier than I thought to add AR.
+The real tricky part was getting the bearing to the target location and then constantly updating that visually in the screen.
+That'll have to be a future todo in fleshing out this project post-hackathon.
+The other thought is that the data is not persisted, so while it's fine for a hackathon, you need a real back-end system to store the data.
+Altogether it was a fun couple days of coding.